NickETH/autopkg/ReadMe.md

 Installation on Windows
 -----------------------

-Download the [actual Windows release](https://github.com/NickETH/autopkg/tree/win).
-Choose "Clone or download", "Download ZIP".
+Download the [actual Windows release](https://github.com/NickETH/autopkg/releases).
+Download the MSI.

-Extract the ZIP and copy the "Code" folder to the place, where your AutoPkg should run from.
-Rename it to AutoPkg.
-Rename the file "autopkg" in it to AutoPkg.py.
+Start the installer.
+There are all the instructions, you need.

 AutoPkg for Windows requires Windows 7 or newer, 32 or 64bit and to have Git installed is highly recommended, so managing recipe repositories is possible.
 Knowledge of Git itself is not required but helps.